joinpursuit/ios-structs-classes-lab-2/README.md

 }
 ```
 ```
-When the code below is run, each shape will output it's respective overriden name, area, and perimeter computed properties.
-For the purposes of being appended to the Shpae array, and because they inherited from the Shape superclass, Rectangle and Square are Shapes.
+When the code below is run, each shape will output its respective overriden name, area, and perimeter computed properties.
+For the purposes of being appended to the Shape array, and because they inherited from the Shape superclass, Rectangle and Square are Shapes.
 However, they are also both a Square and a Rectangle respectively, which each contain their own implementation of the area, perimeter, and name computed properties.
 When they are accessed we see each subclass's implementation of these properties.
 This is a result of polymoprhism.
 ```

 ## Question 6